 Shaders Resources

 Shader resources are things like textures, samplers constant buffers etc. that need to be separately bound in the renderer for the shader to function.
-Each resource must be bound to a set and slot.
+Each resource must be bound to a bind group and slot.
 Depending on the platform used, the requirements for this binding can be very different.
-E.g. in Vulkan slot assignments must be unique within a set across all stages while in DX11 most slots only need to be unique within a stage.
+E.g. in Vulkan slot assignments must be unique within a bind group (Vulkan descriptor set) across all stages while in DX11 most slots only need to be unique within a stage.
 Not following these rules will result in a runtime error.
 Manually assigning slots is an option but is very tedious.
 To make this easier, the shader system can automate this process provided some constraints are met how resourced are declared.

 - Currently, EZ does not support arrays of resources like